keystonejs/keystone/packages/auth-passport/README.md

     // strategy constructor below
     googleId: { type: Text },
   },
-});

-const googleStrategy = keystone.createAuthStrategy({
+  authStrategies: {
+    google: {
       type: GoogleAuthStrategy,
-  list: 'User',
-  config: {
       idField: 'googleId',
       appId: '<Your Google App Id>',
       appSecret: '<Your Google App Secret>',
       loginPath: '/auth/google',
       callbackPath: '/auth/google/callback',

       loginPathMiddleware: (req, res, next) => {
         // An express middleware executed before the Passport social signin flow
         // begins.
 Useful for setting cookies, etc.
         // Don't forget to call `next()`!
         next();
       },

       callbackPathMiddleware: (req, res, next) => {
         // An express middleware executed before the callback route is run.
 Useful
         // for logging, etc.
         // Don't forget to call `next()`!
         next();
       },

       // Called when there's no existing user for the given googleId
       // Default: resolveCreateData: () => ({})
       resolveCreateData: ({ createData, actions: { pauseAuthentication } }, req, res) => {
         // If we don't have the right data to continue with a creation if (!createData.name) {
           // then we pause the flow
           pauseAuthentication();
           // And redirect the user to a page where they can enter the data.
           // Later, the `resolveCreateData()` method will be re-executed this
           // time with the complete data.
           res.redirect(`/auth/google/step-2`);
           return;
         }

         return createData;
       },

       // Once a user is found/created and successfully matched to the
       // googleId, they are authenticated, and the token is returned here.
       // NOTE: By default Keystone sets a `keystone.sid` which authenticates the
       // user for the API domain.
 If you want to authenticate via another domain,
       // you must pass the `token` as a Bearer Token to GraphQL requests.
       onAuthenticated: ({ token, item, isNewItem }, req, res) => {
         console.log(token);
         res.redirect('/');
       },

       // If there was an error during any of the authentication flow, this
       // callback is executed
       onError: (error, req, res) => {
         console.error(error);
         res.redirect('/?error=Uh-oh');
       },
     },
+  },
 });

+const googleStrategy = userList.getAuthStrategy('google');

 keystone
   .prepare({